krrakash/smart-agent/README.md

-# Smart Decentralized Agent Framework Documentation
+# Smart Agent Documentation

 ![Sample Agent](https://github.com/krrakash/smart-agent/blob/main/Project_Running.gif)

 ## Overview

-The Smart Decentralized Agent Framework provides a modular structure for creating, deploying, and managing autonomous agents on the blockchain.
+The Smart Agent provides a modular structure for creating, deploying, and managing autonomous agents on the blockchain.
 Each agent can interact with other agents, perform periodic tasks, and handle messages in a decentralized, scalable environment.
 The framework supports multiple agents, with dynamic discovery of new agents.
 When a new agent is added, its outbox becomes the inbox for all other agents, and vice versa.

 ---